 2.6.
 For the policy to be given effect by this Bill, are the potential costs or benefits likely to be impacted by: (a) the level of effective compliance or non-compliance with applicable obligations or standards?
-YES (b) the nature and level of regulator effort put into encouraging or securing compliance?
-YES See the RIS referred to in section 2.3 above (particularly sections six and seven of that
+NO (b) the nature and level of regulator effort put into encouraging or securing compliance?
+NO